dev-minjin-chou/dev-minjin-chou/README.md

 # Hey 👋,
 My name is Jaymond Chou Minjin, I am a 21 yo fresh grad who just recently stepped into the corporate world to learn from a different perspective!
 I am interested in writing and developing software and web development using JavaScript, Vuejs, ReactJs, Java and Python.
-- 🔭 I’m currently working on my own interactive web personal portfolio.
+- 🔭 I’m currently working on my own interactive personal portfolio website.
 - 🌱 I’m currently learning three.js, solidity, web3 & vanilla script.

 ## You can reach me here: ☎️